hpatel292-seneca/hpatel292-seneca/README.md

 ## 🧐 About

 <h3 align="center">A passionate Developer and Learner.
-I love to built application that solve any problems 😄
+I love to built application and Web Pages that solves any problem 😄
 </h3>

 <br>